onedwd/ios_data/source/structure.rst

   - ~/DOC

-    Important documents live here, such as ~/[$cruise_ID]_Processing_Report.doc, which gives detailed data processing notes
+    Important documents live here, such as ~/[$cruise_ID]_Processing_Report.doc, which gives detailed data processing notes; spreadsheets from analysts if you want to dig deeper; XREF.LIS file that lists all casts, station times and positions for a cruise.

   - ~/LOGS

-    Everything that happened during a cruise is recorded in the cruise log....
+    Scanned rosette sheets; general log book

 .. _mooring-data-label: